Haralson County, Georgia: Law and government

 The county was originally governed by a sole Commissioner of Roads and Revenues.
 The last occupant of this office was Charles Sanders (D).
 The county is now governed by a five-member Board of Commissioners, which replaced the single-commissioner form beginning with the term starting in January 2005.
-The Chairman of the Board is elected county-wide.
+The chairman of the board is elected county-wide.
 The acting occupant of this office is Ronnie Ridley (R).
 There are four other commissioners, one elected from each of four geographical districts.
-The current occupants of these offices are District 1's David Tarply (R), District 2's Jamie Brown (R), District 3's John Daniel (R) and District 4's Ryan Farmer (R).
+The current occupants of these offices are District 1's David Tarpley (R), District 2's Danny Elsberry (R), District 3's John Daniel (R) and District 4's Ryan Farmer (R).
 The current sheriff of Haralson County is Stacy Williams.
 Judge J. Edward "Eddie" Hulsey Jr. is the current probate judge.